-(1) Represents the approximate initial subordination and initial credit enhancement of such Reference Tranches, which is equal to the percentage of the Cut-off Date Balance represented by the aggregate initial Class Notional Amount of the Reference Tranches subordinate to the subject Reference Tranches.

-- (2) The Class 1A-H Reference Tranche will have an approximate initial subordination percentage of 4.05%, with a required subordination percentage of 4.40%. - (3) Pursuant to the hypothetical structure, the Class 1M-1 and Class 1M-1H Reference Tranches are pari passu with each other.
-The initial Class Notional Amount shown is the aggregate amount for the Class 1M-1 and Class 1M-1H Reference Tranches combined.
-The initial Class Notional Amount of the Class 1M-1 Reference Tranche is \$251,415,000 (which corresponds to the initial Class Principal Balance of the Class 1M-1 Notes) and the initial Class Notional Amount for the Class 1M-1H Reference Tranche is \$13,233,228. - (4) Represents the approximate initial subordination and credit enhancement available to the Class 1M-1 and Class 1M-1H Reference Tranches in the aggregate. - (5) Shown for illustrative purposes only.
-The initial Class Notional Amount shown is the aggregate amount for the Class 1M-2 and Class 1M-2H Reference Tranches combined.
-The initial Class Notional Amount of the Class 1M-2 Reference Tranche is \$606,354,000 (which corresponds to the initial Class Principal Balance of the Class 1M-2 Notes and the sum of the initial Class Principal Balances of the Class 1M-2A, Class 1M-2B and Class 1M-2C Notes) and the initial Class Notional Amount for the Class 1M-2H Reference Tranche is \$31,915,255 (which corresponds to the sum of the initial Class Notional Amounts of the Class 1M-AH, Class 1M-BH and Class 1M-CH Reference Tranches, which are \$10,742,091, \$10,586,582 and \$10,586,582, respectively).
-Pursuant to the hypothetical structure, the Class 1M-2A and Class 1M-AH Reference Tranches are pari passu with each other, the Class 1M-2B and Class 1M-BH Reference Tranches are pari passu with each other and the Class 1M-CH Reference Tranches are pari passu with each other. - (6) Represents the approximate initial subordination and credit enhancement available to the Class 1M-2 and Class 1M-2H Reference Tranches in the aggregate.
-The approximate initial subordination and credit enhancement available to the Class 1M-2A and Class 1M-AH Reference Tranches is 2.51%, the approximate initial subordination and credit enhancement available to the Class 1M-2B and Class 1M-BH Reference Tranches is 1.83% and the approximate initial subordination and credit enhancement available to the Class 1M-2C and Class 1M-CH Reference Tranches is 1.15%. - (7) Pursuant to the hypothetical structure, the Class 1B-1 and Class 1B-1H Reference Tranches are pari passu with each other.
-The initial Class Notional Amount shown is the aggregate amount for the Class 1B-1 and Class 1B-1H Reference Tranches combined.
-The initial Class Notional Amount of the Class 1B-1 Reference Tranche is \$192,259,000 (which corresponds to the initial Class Principal Balance of the Class 1B-1 Notes) and the initial Class Notional Amount for the Class 1B-1H Reference Tranche is \$10,119,056. - (8) Represents the approximate initial subordination and credit enhancement available to the Class 1B-1 and Class 1B-1H Reference Tranches in the aggregate. - (9) No subordination or credit enhancement is available to the Class 1B-2H Reference Tranche (other than any Overcollateralization Amount).
+- (1) Represents the initial subordination and initial credit enhancement of such Group 2 Reference Tranches, which is equal to the percentage of the Loan Group 2 Cut-off Date Balance represented by the aggregate initial Class Notional Amount of the Group 2 Reference Tranches subordinate to the subject Group 2 Reference Tranches. - (2) The Class 2A-H Reference Tranche will have an initial subordination percentage of 4.00%, with a required subordination percentage of 4.75%. - (3) Pursuant to the hypothetical structure, the Class 2M-1 and Class 2M-1H Reference Tranches are pari passu with each other.
+The initial Class Notional Amount shown is the aggregate amount for the Class 2M-1 and Class 2M-1H Reference Tranches combined.
+The initial Class Notional Amount of the Class 2M-1 Reference Tranche is \$155,343,000 (which corresponds to the initial Class Principal Balance of the Class 2M-1 Notes) and the initial Class Notional Amount for the Class 2M-1H Reference Tranche is \$8,176,289. - (4) Represents the initial subordination and credit enhancement available to the Class 2M-1 and Class 2M-1H Reference Tranches in the aggregate. - (5) Pursuant to the hypothetical structure, the Class 2M-2 and Class 2M-2H Reference Tranches are pari passu with each other.
+The initial Class Notional Amount shown is the aggregate amount for the Class 2M-2 and Class 2M-2H Reference Tranches combined.
+The initial Class Notional Amount of the Class 2M-2 Reference Tranche is \$396,988,000 (which corresponds to the initial Class Principal Balance of the Class 2M-2 Notes) and the initial Class Notional Amount for the Class 2M-2H Reference Tranche is \$20,894,628. - (6) Represents the initial subordination and credit enhancement available to the Class 2M-2 and Class 2M-2H Reference Tranches in the aggregate.

-The Class 1M-1 Reference Tranche will correspond to the Class 1M-1 Notes, the Class 1M-2A Reference Tranche will correspond to the Class 1M-2A Notes, the Class 1M-2B Reference Tranche will correspond to the Class 1M-2B Notes, the Class 1M-2C Reference Tranche will correspond to the Class 1M-2C Notes and the Class 1B-1 Reference Tranche will correspond to the Class 1B-1 Notes.
-With respect to any Payment Date, any reductions in the Class Notional Amount of the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C or Class 1B-1 Reference Tranche, allocated pursuant to the hypothetical structure as described in this Prospectus as a result of the occurrence of Credit Events or Modification Events on the Reference Obligations, will result in a corresponding reduction in the Class Principal Balance of the Class 1M-1, Class 1M-2 (with allocations among the Class 1M-2A, Class 1M-2B and Class 1M-2C Reference Tranches to be made as described in this Prospectus) or Class 1B-1 Notes, as applicable.
-Similarly, with respect to any Payment Date, the amount of any principal collections on the Reference Obligations that are allocated to reduce the Class Notional Amount of the Class 1M-1, Class 1M-2 or Class 1B-1 Reference Tranche pursuant to the hypothetical structure described in this Prospectus will result in Fannie Mae being required to pay a corresponding amount of principal on such Payment Date to the Class 1M-1, Class 1M-2 (with allocations among the Class 1M-2A, Class 1M-2B and Class 1M-2C Reference Tranches to be made as described in this Prospectus) or Class 1B-1 Notes, as applicable, as a result of the relationship between the Class 1M-1, Class 1M-2 or Class 1B-1 Notes on the one hand and its corresponding Reference Tranche or Tranches on the other hand.
-Investors in the Notes should review and understand all the information related to the hypothetical structure and the Reference Tranches in this Prospectus and otherwise made available to such investors as if they were investing in the Reference Tranche corresponding to their Class of Notes.
+The Class 2M-1 Reference Tranche will correspond to the Class 2M-1 Notes and the Class 2M-2 Reference Tranche will correspond to the Class 2M-2 Notes.
+With respect to any Payment Date, any reductions in the Class Notional Amount of the Class 2M-1 or Class 2M-2 Reference Tranche, allocated pursuant to the hypothetical structure as described in this Prospectus as a result of the occurrence of Credit Events or Modification Events on the Reference Obligations in Loan Group 2, will result in a corresponding reduction in the Class Principal Balance of the Class 2M-1 or Class 2M-2 Notes, as applicable.
+Similarly, with respect to any Payment Date, the amount of any principal collections on the Reference Obligations in Loan Group 2 that are allocated to reduce the Class Notional Amount of the Class 2M-1 or Class 2M-2 Reference Tranche pursuant to the hypothetical structure described in this Prospectus will result in Fannie Mae being required to pay a corresponding amount of principal on such Payment Date to the Class 2M-1 or Class 2M-2 Notes, as applicable, as a result of the relationship between the Class 2M-1 or Class 2M-2 Notes on the one hand and its corresponding Group 2 Reference Tranche on the other hand.
+Investors in the Group 2 Notes should review and understand all the information related to the hypothetical structure and the Group 2 Reference Tranches in this Prospectus and otherwise made available to such investors as if they were investing in the Group 2 Reference Tranche corresponding to their Group 2 Class of Notes.